 A vital segmentation to check out going into 2018 will be device segmentation.
 Optimizing for mobile layout and user experience is becoming increasingly important.
 Mobile optimization will support improving your website’s reach in organic search results and your various ads’ ranks.

 Be careful when making use of the available AdWords keyword settings and choosing the right keyword match types.
 For example, broad match keywords help you reach the widest audience but may show your ads for loosely related searches and burn your budget with irrelevant clicks.

 If you have the budget, it can be valuable initially to run a broad-to-narrow strategy, with some well-researched broad match keywords, in order to gather search query data for future keyword targeting and refinement.
 Or, you can build up and out, with a combination of keyword types, including broad match modifier keywords, phrase match keywords, and/or exact match keywords.

 Another very powerful targeting and optimization feature of AdWords is the ability to create a list of “negative keywords”.
 This type of list can be created at the campaign or ad group level.
 Negative keywords can prevent your ad from showing to people who search using those words.

 A great way to discover keywords for your negative keyword list is by uncovering irrelevant words in your search query reports.
 By carefully adding irrelevant terms to your negative keyword list, you’ll have a super targeted and optimized AdWords campaign in no time.

 AdWords can provide very effective b2c and b2b PPC campaigns for many companies.
-Its also great supplement to inbound marketing activities like SEO and blog writing.
+It’s also a great supplement to inbound marketing activities like SEO and blog writing.
 However, the ad management software can wreak havoc on your budget if you’re not careful.
 Especially if you don’t know your way around the software and the strategies involved.